iabraham/bioe205/lectures/lec06/index.md

 BIOE210[^1] that we have [field axioms](https://mathworld.wolfram.com/FieldAxioms.html) that specify the rules followed by elements that we can do algebra with.
 Similarly, there are axioms or rules that a space $V$ must satisfy to be a *vector space*.
-Note that here is no specification in the field axioms on what the elements $a, b$ and $c$
+Note that there is no specification in the field axioms on what the elements $a, b$ and $c$
 are: only that they follow some rules.